Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/great-new-testing-features-in-visual-studio-2012.md

 ## Run Tests On Build

 This feature will either speed up your existing cycle of building and testing, or it will enforce a test run where you don’t currently perform one but should.
-All you have to do is hit “TEST” &gt; “Test Settings” &gt; “Run Tests After Build” and each time you perform a build, the tests will fire automatically.
+All you have to do is hit “TEST” > “Test Settings” > “Run Tests After Build” and each time you perform a build, the tests will fire automatically.
 Visual Studio is also clever enough to recognise whether you need to perform another test run, so if you build multiple times without changing anything, it won’t repeat the tests.

 :img{src="/img/2015/07/run-tests-on-build.png" alt="Run Tests on Build" loading="lazy"}